hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 and I admit it’s not the whole picture.
 I have tried to pay more attention to the music industry’s cultural aspects than to the money, but the harshest fact I’ve learned is that there is some big, tasteless money out there.
-But for that dumb money to be there, it had to come from somewhere, right?
+But for that dumb money to be there, somebody had to give it to them.

+So why did the faceless mass buy into it?
+I fancy myself a creative person, so I turned the question inward.
+Why do I create art?
+Why do I seek out good material?
+Why is it so important to decide which music, books, and films I enjoy?
+Those are simpler questions.
+I do all that to express myself.
+I express myself because it shapes my identity and justifies my existence.
+There are more reasons, but I feel those are the elemental ones I share with every other creative person.
+Having a shaped identity and a justified existence is a nice idea, so I can’t blame anyone for desiring self-expression.

-Andersen also makes the assertion that corporations have become very good at commoditizing “creative” wares.
+Andersen makes the assertion that corporations have become very good at commoditizing “creative” wares.
 Corporations tend to optimize their goods for their market.
 They make the most money by providing the lowest-cost viable product that sells to the most number of people.
-In the arts, most consumers have not developed their taste to the point where they know what truly pleases them, but are quick to identify what they dislike.
+People want creative products because it makes them feel creative.
+In the arts, most consumers have not developed their taste to the point where they know what truly pleases them, however they are quick to identify what they dislike.
 In creative commodities, purchasibility is opposite of displeasure.
 So, corporations exist in the world whose goal it is to produce the “art” that offends the least number of people.
 There’s a market for it.
 It’s just business.